Skip to main content

 LOW AVAILABILITY

-Kosher food limited to São Paulo (largest Jewish community in Latin America - Higienópolis, Jardins neighborhoods) and Rio de Janeiro.
-São Paulo has kosher restaurants, bakeries (Padaria Beit Yaakov), and supermarkets.
-Contact Congregação Israelita Paulista or Chabad Brazil.
-Main challenges: Pork and shellfish prevalent; dairy-meat mixing in traditional dishes; kosher certification rare outside São Paulo.
-Kosher beef available from certified butchers.
-Vegetarian options (pão de queijo, farofa, rice and beans) offer alternatives.
-Fish like tilapia and dourado are kosher if properly prepared.
+Kosher food is mostly confined to São Paulo, home to Latin America's largest Jewish community in the Higienópolis and Jardins neighborhoods, with some availability in Rio de Janeiro.
+São Paulo has kosher restaurants, bakeries such as Padaria Beit Yaakov, and supermarkets.
+Congregação Israelita Paulista or Chabad Brazil can point you in the right direction.
+Pork and shellfish are everywhere, traditional dishes mix dairy and meat, and certification is rare outside São Paulo.
+Certified butchers sell kosher beef.
+Vegetarian staples like pão de queijo, farofa, and rice and beans give you fallback options, and fish such as tilapia and dourado are kosher when properly prepared.

 Common Allergens